zama-ai/bounty-program/README.md

 # Bounty types
 ## Easy Bounties
-Bounties of €500-€5,000 are available to support contributors who are willing to help us improve our documentations, resources and libraries in order to better the Zama developer experience.
-These easy bounties are mostly for students, independant developers or researchers and can take the form of (but not only):
+Bounties of €500-€5,000 are available to contributors who are willing to help us improve our documentation, resources, and libraries in order to better the Zama developer experience.
+These easy bounties are mostly aimed at students, independent developers, or researchers and can take the form of (but not exclusively):
-- The creation of a tutorial or an application with one of our library
+- The creation of a tutorial or an application with one of our libraries
 - The identification of a minor issue
 - A contribution to our documentation

 ## Expert Bounties
-Bounties of €5,000-€50,000 are available to support contributors who identify and resolve major issues or for any significant contribution that will help us move the FHE space forward.
-These hard bounties are mostly for experienced researchers, and can take the form of (but not only):
+Bounties of €5,000-€50,000 are available to contributors who identify and resolve major issues, or for any significant contribution that will help us move the FHE space forward.
+These harder bounties are aimed at experienced researchers and developers and can take the form of (but not exclusively):
-- A timing attack on our cryptographic library
+- A timing attack on one of our cryptographic libraries
 - The identification of a major issue or vulnerability
-- A significant contribution to one of our library
+- A significant contribution to one of our libraries

 ## Moonshot Bounties
-Bounties of €50,000+ are available to support contributors who will submit major breakthrough.
+Bounties of €50,000+ are available to contributors who submit a major breakthrough.

 ## Open Bounties
-Do you want to contribute with something that is not part of an existing bounty?
-We are always open to suggestions, contact us at: bounty@zama.ai
+Do you want to contribute something that is not part of an existing bounty?
+We are always open to suggestions, so contact us at: bounty@zama.ai

 ![separator](https://user-images.githubusercontent.com/5758427/191255076-1359262a-ed90-4612-b266-68781f16e15f.png)